berkes/berkes.github.com/src/_posts/2022-08-30-exponential-compound-interest-on-technical-debt-and-how-i-avoided-it.markdown

 * I am not taking "the business" serious enough.
 The part that actually pays my beer.
 I wrongly consider "engineering" vs "business" as opposites, rather than as the enablers of each-other they are.
-* That taking on technical debt is a *fact of life* of a software project.
+* That taking on technical debt can be avoided, and is not a *fact of life* of a software project.

 And, above all, I did not design the code in such a way that it can safely take on the inevitable debt.
 Or even embrace it.